Regulars

 In addition to the work of the editorial collective and our guest writers, Sounding Out! features the work of regular writers.
 Peep them here in alphabetical order:

-Osvaldo Oyola: After a nearly 10-year detour into the world of new media following receiving his B.A. from SUNY New Paltz in 1997, Osvaldo Oyola completed his M.A. in English at Brooklyn College in 2008.
-After putting aside his lifelong dream of being a subway conductor for the MTA, Osvaldo began the doctoral English program at SUNY Binghamton.
-He hopes to continue his study of contemporary American literature with a focus on how many contemporary novelists collapse the distinction between so-called “high” and “low” literature in their work by referencing an assumed literacy with both popular culture and canonical works.
+After a nearly 10-year detour into web development following receiving his B.A. from SUNY New Paltz in 1997, Osvaldo Oyola completed his M.A. in English at Brooklyn College in 2008.
+He is currently a doctoral candidate in English at SUNY Binghamton, and his interests in race, music, comic books and gaming inform his work investigating how popular culture and collection collaborate in concepts of ethnic and gender identity in contemporary American literature.
 In his master’s thesis, “Collection, Identity and the Narratives of Brooklyn,” he explored how the unfixed and non-linear narratives of superhero comic books inform concepts of authentic identity in the gentrified landscape of Jonathan Lethem’s The Fortress of Solitude.
+Osvaldo regularly posts brief(ish) thoughts on music and comics on his blog, The Middle Spaces.

 Leave a Reply